Where would new onshore electricity infrastructure be located?

 Onshore Transmission Infrastructure

 CAISO finalized (2) its transmission planning recommendations (3) in June 2024.
 It is highly likely that new transmission lines will follow the existing right-of-ways for the electrical transmission infrastructure that currently serves Humboldt Bay, since there would be fewer impacts than creating new right-of-ways.
 If existing right-of-ways are followed, depending on the design specifics, they may need to be expanded or rerouted in sections to accommodate larger setbacks associated with larger towers and higher capacity transmission lines.
-The exact route will be decided by the project sponsor (or developer, who successfully bids on the project and is awarded the right to develop) as part of their proposal to CAISO.
-These proposed routes will be subject to CPUC regulatory authority and environmental review.
+The exact route will be decided by the onshore transmission project sponsor (or developer, who successfully bids on the project and is awarded the right to develop) as part of their proposal to CAISO.
+These proposed routes will be subject to CPUC regulatory authority and environmental review and are not regulated by BOEM or developed by offshore wind companies.

 On July 17, 2024, the CEC published the Humboldt Wind Energy Area Transmission Corridor Evaluation: Volume 1: Report (4), prepared by Aspen Environmental Group, which aims to provide some analysis for potential project developers to assess permitting risks associated with transmission corridors.
 Figure 1 below shows these potential transmission routes, all of which already have existing transmission infrastructure: